samuelandersoncodes/kidomart/README.md

 - Set up all dependecies for Django, AWS s3 bucket, elephant postgresql, whitenoise, stripe and email host.
 - Ensure the project's dependencies and configurations are compatible with Heroku and all other used dependencies.
 - Make regular commits after every bit of significant increment.

+**EPIC 2 - Base Setup**

+**Sprint 2**

+#### Product Display

+##### User Story
+As a shopper, I want to see a list of all available products so that I can browse through and make informed purchase decisions.

+##### Acceptance Criteria
+- The product list should display product names, images, price and rating.

+- There is a drop down menu that displays available categories.

+- The page should include a search bar to enable users to search for specific products by name, description or category.

+##### Tasks
+- Design and implement a responsive product list interface using HTML and CSS.

+- Retrieve product data from the database and display it dynamically with Python and Django on the product list page.